Tommypop2/Rendy3D/README.md

 - [ ] Move application of the projection matrices into the shader
 - [ ] Triangle clipping
 - [ ] Shadows
+- [ ] Accessing rate of change of interpolated values in the shader (allows for texture mipmapping)

 ## Future Ideas